Resident Evil (1996 video game): English localization

-Bio Hazard was renamed for the North America and Europe markets after Chris Kramer, Director of Communications at Capcom, pointed out that it would be impossible to trademark the name in the United States.
+Bio Hazard was renamed for the North American and European markets after Chris Kramer, the director of communications at Capcom, pointed out that it would be impossible to trademark it in the United States.
 Among others, the 1992 video game Bio-Hazard Battle and the New York alternative metal band Biohazard were already using the name.
-Capcom therefore ran an internal company contest to find a new name.
-The name Resident Evil was settled upon since the game takes place in a mansion.
-Kramer thought the name "was super-cheesy; [I] can't remember what I felt was a better alternative, probably something stupid about zombies – but the rest of the marketing crew loved it and were ultimately able to convince Capcom Japan and Mikami-san that the name fit."
-The cover artwork for the American and European release was done by artist Bill Sienkiewicz.
+Capcom ran an internal company contest to find a new name.
+Resident Evil was chosen since the game takes place in a mansion.
+Kramer thought the name "was super-cheesy ... but the rest of the marketing crew loved it and were ultimately able to convince Capcom Japan and Mikami-san that the name fit."
+The cover artwork for the American and European release was created by Bill Sienkiewicz.

-The original PlayStation version of Resident Evil went through several considerable changes between its original Japanese release and its international counterparts.
+The original PlayStation version of Resident Evil went through several changes between its original Japanese release and its international counterparts.
 The North American and European versions of the intro were heavily cut from the one featured in the Japanese releases.
 Shots of mangled corpses, a "Cerberus" zombie dog being shot, Joseph's death, and Kenneth's severed head were edited out, as well as scenes featuring the character Chris Redfield smoking a cigarette.
 Despite these tweaks, the game was ultimately released on the PlayStation as one of the first games to receive the Mature rating from the Entertainment Software Rating Board.

 In the game itself, the auto-aiming function was disabled and the numbers of ink ribbons found by the player were reduced.
 Capcom also planned to eliminate the interconnected nature of item boxes, meaning that items could only be retrieved from the locations where they were originally stored.
 This change made it in preview copies of the US version, but was removed from the retail release.
 This particular game mechanic would resurface in the GameCube remake as part of an unlockable difficulty setting.
 Shinji Mikami noted that they made the American version harder at the request of the American staff so that the game could be rented and not be completed in a few days.
 Mikami said that this version proved fairly difficult for Capcom staff, who had to play very carefully to complete it.

 Releases

-After its initial release for the PlayStation in March 1996, Resident Evil was reissued and ported to other systems, many gaining new features in the process.
+Resident Evil was initially released for the PlayStation in Japan on March 22, 1996, in North America on April 1, and in Europe on August 16.
+It was then reissued and ported to other systems, with many gaining new features in the process.